hirosystems/platform-template-stacks-wallet/README.md

 This template showcases a minimal setup of a Stacks wallet extension that adheres to the new [@stacks/connect](https://github.com/hirosystems/connect) version and based off of the standards outlined in [WBIP](https://wbips.netlify.app/).

+> IMPORTANT: The browser wallet extension template will store the generated mneomic seed phrase in the browser's local storage without any standard encryption best practices.
+If you plan to use this in a production environment, implement secure best practices for the safe encryption and storage of users' mnemonic seed phrases.

 Although this template focuses on providing a starter Stacks wallet extension, it comes with a Clarity smart contract and front-end app to fully test the full-stack interoperability.
 The template comprises of 3 folders:

 - `clarity`: A Clarinet project that houses a simple counter contract.